mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 in case a constant will not simplify in the equation, and the user will require a specific unit, such a multiplication will be lazily invoked, and the representation type will need to be expanded to facilitate that.
-With that, addition, subtractions, multiplications, and divisions will always be the fastest - compiled away or done in out-of-order execution.
+With that, addition, subtractions, multiplications, and divisions will always be the fastest - compiled away or done on the fast arithmetic types or in out-of-order execution.

 To benefit from all of the above, in the [@MP-UNITS] library, SI defining and other constants are implemented as units in the following way: